YingX97/cell_atlas_approximations_disease_API/docs/source/index.rst

 API for disease cell atlas approximations
 ===============================================

-Cell Atlas Approximation (Disease) is a lightweight API designed for analyzing approximated single-cell transcriptomics data, using CellxGene Census as its initial data source."
+Cell Atlas Approximation (Disease) is a lightweight API designed for analyzing approximated single-cell transcriptomics data, using CellxGene Census as its initial data source.

-Example of API usage:
+The API enables researchers to address complex biological questions across multiple organs, cell types, and disease conditions such as:

-- Perform differential gene expression analysis between disease and normal conditions for a specific cell type.
+- *What is the expression of a specific gene in a specific disease across all datasets?*
-- Compare differential cell type abundance across diseases, organs, or developmental stages.
+- *In COVID-19, what is the differential cell abundance of each cell type between normal and disease states?*
-- Ask the average expression of a set of genes across different cell types, tissues, and diseases.
+- *What are the top 20 most differentially expressed genes in kidney disease?*

 Version
 -------